stevesaliman/gradle-properties-plugin/README.md

 The Properties plugin is designed to make it easier to work with properties that change from environment to environment, or client to client.
-It makes life easier for developers who are new to a project to configure and build a because properties for multiple environments can be stored with the project itself, reducing the number of external magic that needs to happen for a project to run.
-It it makes life easier for experienced developers to create different configurations for different scenarios on their boxes.
+It makes life easier for developers who are new to a project to configure and build, because properties for multiple environments can be stored with the project itself, reducing the number of external magic that needs to happen for a project to run.
+It makes life easier for experienced developers to create different configurations for different scenarios on their boxes.

 # Why should I use it? #